jonnor/machinehearing/europython2021/presentation.md

 Also have different environments
-Need to separate the events of interest, from the background noise Might not be able to have a controlled sound environment, that is free from other sounds.
-There might be other people and activities in the room, or sounds coming in from other rooms or outside.
+Need to separate the events of interest, from the background noise There might be other people and activities in the room, or sounds coming in from other rooms or outside.
 Such variation need to be represented in our dataset,